If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The objective of keeping mason bees is to encourage this great pollinator in your garden, and you can bring the best out of them by planting pollinator-friendly plants.
 Now having gotten the background of the mason bee, let us now go into all the little details that are involved in the making of a homemade mason bee house.

-The Making of a Homemade Mason Bee House
+Making a Homemade Mason Bee House

 The making of a homemade mason bee house is an exciting project that involves simple woodworking that will take just a few minutes to get through with.
 This is a project that the kids will love to take part in; watching the bees as they construct their nest will definitely give yourself and the kids a sense of fulfillment.

 Our business is to show you how you to make the best out of your homemade mason bee house.
 Planning is very important; you will need all the materials for the project at your disposal.
 If you’re not interested in building your own, then you can check out the best mason bee houses available on the market.
+You should also be sure to check out Crown Bees, as they are a reputable supplier of all things mason bees.

 When completed, this mason bee house design is expected to last for two years.